Fantasy Lake Scuba Park

 Please refer the map and headings of the main attractions.
 Triangle Dive Shop is currently working on a project to accurately map & label the updated layout.
 In 2022, the Triangle Dive Shop staff, along with the owners son and other instructors, took on the large task of running new, high visbility, propylene line creating 2 “circuits” around the quarry.
 We are still in the process of mapping these lines.

-*PLEASE NOTE: There is on dive shop or compressor on site.
+*PLEASE NOTE: There is no dive shop or compressor on site.

 Attractions of note: